starcitizen-lug/knowledge-base/wiki/Home.md

 > (Aug 10, 2023) **Driver v535.98 may break vulkan, steam, and/or everything**
 > - If you are affected by this, downgrade to v535.86 to fix.

-> (March 31, 2023) **Severe frame drops on 3.18**
-> - Some Penguins are seeing VRAM exhaustion problems on nvidia cards and 3.18.
-CIG has released a hotfix that fixes a vram leak, but some are still experiencing issues.
-Keep an eye on our Discord tech support channel, but no complete solutions have been found just yet besides switching to AMD.
-> - See our [troubleshooting page](Troubleshooting#severe-frame-drops) for possible workarounds.

 > (Jan 27, 2023) **Required DXVK version**
 > - DXVK 2.1 may resolve issues Penguins had with previous versions of DXVK and may perform better without async.